3113y/REPGON_Docs-Trans-zh_cn/docs/docs/ItemOverlay.md

 ___
 ### GetOverlayID () {: aria-label='Functions' }
 #### [Giantbook](enums/Giantbook.md) GetOverlayID ( ) {: .copyable aria-label='Functions' }
 ???+ info "Info"
+If none have played yet, returns 0.
 Returns the last Giantbook animation that played.
 This is the current Giantbook if one is currently playing.
-    If none have played yet, returns 0.

-___
 ### GetPlayer () {: aria-label='Functions' }
 #### [EntityPlayer](EntityPlayer.md) GetPlayer ( ) {: .copyable aria-label='Functions' }